Real World: Ex-Plosion: Season changes

 In order to boost ratings, the producers made major change in the show's format.
 Besides bringing the cast members' exes into the house, the season included new graphics and a new filming style that added a new layer of realism by featuring the inclusion of the cameramen, conversations between the producers and the cast in and out of interviews and discussions about the fact that the cast are filming a show.
 The production crew also provided the cast a smart phone so they could take their own pictures, and also had a social website available that they could post their pictures on.
 As the season unfolds, some of that will have repercussions at home when people back home see photos.
 The house's phone room has a ooVoo setup for video calls.

 Employment

 Most seasons of The Real World since the fifth season have included the assignment of a season-long group job or task to the housemates.
 Beginning in the 28th season, certain jobs in the area were approved by production that the cast had the liberty to apply for independently if desired.
 However, unlike last season, no cast member this season chose to take part in this particular work.
-Ashley Ceaser has a full-time job at a San Francisco start-up that she continues during production, Arielle works on her ongoing projects as a filmmaker, and Jenny auditions for and gets hired to be a gogo dancer.
+Ashley Ceaser has a full-time job at a San Francisco start-up that she continues during production, Arielle works on his ongoing projects as a filmmaker, and Jenny auditions for and gets hired to be a gogo dancer.

-The residence
+Residence

 During shooting, the cast lived at 1244 Sutter Street between Polk Street and Van Ness Avenue, the former location of the Avalon Ballroom.